ylchan2/AIT580Project1/index.markdown

 ## Requirements and Resources needed

 In this project, Tableau and R is used for map-based visualization.
-R is used for initial descriptive statistics and correlation analysis.
+Python is used for initial descriptive statistics and correlation analysis.
 Since the data has 152 attributes and each attribute was assigned by a variable instead of descriptive column names, we had to select some of the attributes and assign column names in the data frame based on the requirements of our data analysis and visualization using panda’s package in python.

 ## Descriptive Analysis
 ![](assets/daatasetDescribtion.png){:class="img-responsive"}